openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

-# Install OpenVINO™ Runtime for Linux Using YUM Repository
+# Install OpenVINO™ Runtime on Linux Using YUM Repository

 This guide provides installation steps for OpenVINO™ Runtime for Linux distributed through the YUM repository.